acdemiralp/makina-old/readme.md

   - I append the models to the default scene.
   - If necessary, I replace the default VR controller interaction. [insert_research_here]
   - If necessary, I customize the UI as I like or even add new UI approaches. [insert research here]
-  - If necessary, I add custom components for assigning user study tasks and collecting feedback from the user. [insert research here]
+  - If necessary, I add custom behavior for assigning user study tasks and collecting feedback from the user. [insert research here]
   - It is rendered with the default PBR shading pipeline, including appropriate physics, which is often good enough for me.
-  - Majority of research is done in components.
+  - Majority of research is done in behaviors.

+- As a simulation scientist / applied mathematician, I want to visualize iterative, stochastic algorithms in-situ (e.g. Markov Chain Monte Carlo, Variational Inference).
+  - I fire up an external library to crunch numbers and obtain the output stream. [insert research here]
+  - I create an entity and attach a behavior to it which gives me access to immediate mode rendering, i.e. rendering without any shaders as in OpenGL 1/2.
+    - I convert the stream of numbers into geometry in a lambda passed to the behavior, which is run every frame.
+  - I add the entity to the default scene.
+  - It is rendered with the default immediate mode pipeline, which is often good enough for me.
+  - Majority of research is done externally.
+The library is just for visualization / results.

 ## Libraries and Tech ##